hbctraining/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.md

 <img src="../img/09_plot2_wt_encode_update.png" width="500">
 </p>

-There appears to be no H3K27 trimethylation associated with PRDM16 binding sites.
+* There appears to be **no H3K27 trimethylation** associated with PRDM16 binding regions.
 This makes sense as the H3K27me3 modification is mostly found in	promoters in gene-rich regions, and we already ruled out promoter regions with our TSS plot.

-Given what we know about the other two histone modifications, this plot suggests that **PRDM16 is associated with active enhancers** in the embryonic cortex.
-We observe moderate levels of H3K4 monomethylation and slightly higher levels H3K27 acetylation in PRDM16-binding regions.
-The **moderate levels suggest that PRDM16 might also be associated with regulatory sequences that repress transcription** of genes.
-This hypothesis would require further investigation with relevant data.
+* We observe **moderate levels of H3K4 monomethylation and slightly higher levels H3K27 acetylation** in PRDM16-binding regions.

+**What can we conclude?**

+It is difficult to conclude anything with certainty from these figures alone.
+The qualitative aspect of evaluating these plots is somewhat subjective, and so it is more for **hypothesis-generating**.
+For example, the H3K4me plot is not much higher in signal than what is observed in the TSS.
+One might not consider this as signal, but together with the H3K27ac profile we believe this is suggestive of  **PRDM16 association with active enhancers**.

+Another hypothesis is that PRDM16 does not have a single mechanism of binding.
+It **may have a dual function of activating and repressing transcription** of genes.
+We could explore this further by integrating the RNA-seq data from the original study.

 In summary, this qualitative assessment allowed us to explore our the quality of the signal in our data and help us begin to piece together the story of PRDM16 and its function in cortical stem cells.